yahoo/fetchr/README.md

     });
 ```

-## XHR Params Processing
+## Params Processing

-For some applications, there may be a situation where you need to process the service params passed in XHR request before params are sent to the actual service.
-Typically, you would process these params in the service itself.
-However, if you want to perform processing across many services (i.e. sanitization for security), then you can use the `paramsProcessor` option.
+For some applications, there may be a situation where you need to process the service params passed in the request before they are sent to the actual service.
+Typically, you would process them in the service itself.
+However, if you neet to perform processing across many services (i.e. sanitization for security), then you can use the `paramsProcessor` option.

 `paramsProcessor` is a function that is passed into the `Fetcher.middleware` method.
 It is passed three arguments, the request object, the serviceInfo object, and the service params object.
 The `paramsProcessor` function can then modify the service params if needed.